corinnekim/corinnekim.github.io/_posts/2025-12-18-bayes-rule.md

 We solve this with [Thompson Sampling](https://www.youtube.com/watch?v=nkyDGGQ5h60).
 Instead of waiting for a fixed score, Bayesian methods treat popularity as a **probability curve**.

-- `Handling Uncertainty`: For a new show, <span style="background-color: #fff5b1">the curve is wide.</span> The algorithm gives it the benefit of the doubt, occasionally pushing it to test the waters.
+- `Handling Uncertainty`: For a new show, <span style="background-color: #fff5b1">the probability curve is wide.</span> The algorithm gives it the benefit of the doubt, occasionally pushing it to test the waters.

 - `Minimizing Opportunity Costs`: The algorithm instantly shifts traffic to the best performer, minimizing the regret of low-performing content.